 My Cajun Fried Fish & Cheese Grits recipe is a southern delicacy that is really easy to make and can be enjoyed for brunch or dinner!
 If you are from the south or have ever visited, you've most likely heard of fried fish and grits.

-With this recipe, I use southern fried (and Cajun flavored) fresh Orange Roughy fish along with cheddar cheese corn grits.
-Other “white flaky fish” alternatives that would work well include cod, trout, bass, grouper, and (red) snapper.
+For my fish and grits, I went with southern fried (and Cajun flavored) fresh Orange Roughy fish.
+Other "white flaky fish" alternatives that would work well include cod, trout, bass, grouper, and red snapper.
 They are all great for frying.

 Cajun Fried Fish & Cheese Grits are truly the perfect pair and could be equally enjoyed for brunch or dinner.

 - Beer Battered Cod with Sriracha Tartar Sauce